 Check In was developed out of passion for welcoming people and making them feel special and a desire to add value to our community by adding value to our customer experience and therefore our approach is dictated by our very human desire for genuine connection to people and place.

-Our purpose is to protect and share our home (Kaitiakitanga), to leverage off the interconnectedness of our village (Whanaungatanga), and to support and unite the efforts of our people (Kotahitanga).
+Kaitiakitanga, Whanaungatanga, Kotahitanga and Manaakitanga underpins Check In Queenstown.
+Our purpose is to protect and share our home (Kaitiakitanga), to leverage off the interconnectedness of our village (Whanaungatanga), and to support and unite the efforts of our people (Kotahitanga) and to live the culture and tradition of caring for and making all people feel welcome (Manaakitanga).

 Our branding pinpoints our home, identifies what is unique about our customer and also what is unique about us and represents a pathway that brings us all together.